The World’s Largest Living Lizard, The Komodo Dragon

 The once mysterious Komodo Dragons of Indonesia are now considered one of the most fascinating creatures on earth.
 The Komodo, also known as the Komodo Monitor, is the largest and heaviest lizard.
 Residing on just a few of the Lesser Sunda Group Islands in Indonesia, they are of course native to the island of Komodo.
 Are you interested in learning more about these powerful and remarkable creatures?
 Read on to find out more as we answer a selection of key questions about Indonesia’s Komodo Dragon.

 Where does the Komodo Dragon live?

 The natural habitat of the Komodo Dragon is in Indonesia.
-Indonesia is in Asia and borders Papua New Guinea, Malaysia and East Timor.
+Indonesia is in Asia and borders Papua New Guinea, Malaysia, and East Timor.
 With over 17,000 islands in the Indonesian Archipelago, the Komodo is known to be in the Lesser Sunda Islands, specifically, Komodo Island.
-It is known on some of the neighbouring islands which are part of the Moluccas in the far East of the region.
-This group of islands extends out from the Malay Peninsular and includes Sumba, Flores, Alor and Timor.
+It is known on some of the neighboring islands which are part of the Moluccas in the far East of the region.
+This group of islands extends out from the Malay Peninsular and includes Sumba, Flores, Alor, and Timor.

 Who discovered the Komodo Dragon?

-The first documented discovery of a Komodo Dragon was by European explorers in 1910.
-Lieutenant Van Steyn Hensbroek who travelled to Komodo Island to try and find the giant lizards is said to have found them and sent a sample of the lizard he killed for studies to a laboratory.
+The first documented discovery of The World’s Largest Living Lizard, Komodo Dragon was by European explorers in 1910.
+Lieutenant Van Steyn Hensbroek who traveled to Komodo Island to try and find the giant lizards is said to have found them and sent a sample of the lizard he killed for studies to a laboratory.
 His discovery was later found to be a monitor lizard by the Zoological Museum and Botanical Garden in Bogor Java.